 There are DJs located along the course to keep you pumped up and some fun non-character stops as well.

-The best?
 Running (ok, who am I kidding- I’m always walking at this point) up the hill at mile 10 of the half and hearing Sarge bark out his “encouragement” to “keep it moving, Princess!”.

 Entering Epcot, you’ll find a few more characters.
 We’ve had Princess Sophia cheering us on as well as the Fairy Godmother.